DanielJohnston/techtest-bank/README.md

 ### Development approach

-The code was written using a TDD approach via RSpec.
+The code was written using a TDD approach via RSpec and Capybara.
 On a conceptual level, the objects and actions should eventually consist of something along the lines of:

 ```
 Account - the bank account, contains an Account_transactions object